Welcome to the website of the old Aberdare Boys’ Grammar

 was renamed Aberdare

 High School (opens in new window).
-The school adopted a new badge, which shows
+The school adopted a new badge, which showed

 a similarity to the original grammar school design with ‘dragon and book’.

-is now a large sports hall on the site, behind the two-story block on the right.
+site, behind the two-story block on the right.
+The new hall

-The new hall is both a school and a community facility.
-The decision has been made
+was both a school and a community facility.

-and The Gadlys) and Blaengwawr Comprehensive School.
-It is intended that the pupils
+and Blaengwawr Comprehensive School.
+It was intended that the

-would then have three secondary schools instead of the current five.
+had three secondary schools instead of the existing

-For further details of the reorganisation scheme, click here.
+For further details of the reorganisation scheme published

 Aberdare High School, The Lower School, Summer 2013.